-Yes We Must Coalition Announces Commitment to Expand College Access at White House Event
+Yes We Must Coalition Announces Commitment To Expand College Access at White House Event

-On December 4, 2014, representatives from the Yes We Must Coalition joined President Obama, the First Lady, and Vice President Biden along with other college presidents and higher education leaders to announce new actions to help more students prepare for and graduate from college.
+On December 4, 2014, representatives from the Yes We Must Coalition joined President Obama, the First Lady, and Vice President Biden, along with other college presidents and higher education leaders, to announce new actions to help more students prepare for and graduate from college.

 In attendance from the Coalition were:

-- Vinton Thompson, Metropolitan College NY
+- Vinton Thompson, Metropolitan College New York

 - Michael Sorrell, Paul Quinn College

-- Gloria Nemerowicz, President
+- Gloria Nemerowicz, YWMC President

-- Edward O Jackson, Bethune-Cookman University
+- Edward O. Jackson, Bethune-Cookman University

 - Marcia Hawkins, Union College KY